British Science Fiction Association

-The British Science Fiction Association Limited is an organisation founded in 1958 by a group of British academics, science fiction fans, authors, publishers and booksellers, in order to promote the writing, criticism, and study of science fiction in every form.
+The British Science Fiction Association Limited is an organisation founded in 1958 by a group of British academics, science fiction fans, authors, publishers and booksellers in order to promote the writing, criticism, and study of science fiction in every form.
 The first President of the BSFA was Brian Aldiss.
 Pat Cadigan became president in August 2020, and Tade Thompson became the Vice President in June 2021.

 The BSFA Awards are presented annually by the British Science Fiction Association, based on a vote of BSFA members and members of the British national SF convention (Eastercon).
 The BSFA also nominates two out of five of each year's judging panel for the Arthur C. Clarke Award.

-The BSFA is responsible for the BSFA Awards, which are based on a vote of BSFA members, and members of the British national SF convention, Eastercon.
-The BSFA is also responsible for nominating two out of the five judges for the judging panel of the Arthur C. Clarke Award.